 How do I include a fee?

 Are you not sure which fee your wallet uses?
-Look this up in the manual of your wallet before you transfer bitcoins and make sure that it is at least at BTC0.0002.
+Look this up in the manual of your wallet before you transfer bitcoins and make sure that it is at least at BTC 0.0003 (preferably 0.0005).
 Transactions that don’t have a miner's fee can go unconfirmed for days sometimes, and we cannot pay out without a confirmation!

 We process payments every business day around noon.
 You can look at your transaction overview to see if the payout has been processed.
 You can find this here with your (return) bitcoin address and bank account number.

 Are you selling on Friday after 12:00 (noon) or during weekends?
-You will receive the payment on Monday, or in some cases on Tuesday, since payments between banks are suspended during the weekend.
+You will receive the payment on Monday, since payments between banks are suspended during the weekend.
 If you need a fast payment and you have a bank account with ABN, SNS, ING Bank or bunq, choose the fast payout option.
 The money will be transferred to your account within two hours.
 More info